With low stocks and closures looming, Bering Sea crab fleet braces for another blow

 The Alaska Department of Fish and Game announced earlier this month that all major crab stocks are down.
 And for the first time in over 25 years, the Bristol Bay red king crab fishery will be closed.

 The species is world-renowned and was largely made famous by the popular reality tv show “Deadliest Catch.”
 In the glory days of king crab fishing, locals describe hundreds of boats rushing into the cold Bering Sea to harvest millions of pounds of the crab worth even more millions of dollars.

-The commercial fishery has been around since 1966.
+Accurate reporting of harvest in the domestic Bristol Bay red king crab fishery began in 1966.
 In the 55 years since then, there have been just two other closures: once in the 1980s and again in the 1990s.

 Now, the Bering Sea crab fleet and fishing communities around the state and the Pacific Northwest are bracing for another blow to their industry and are calling for new conservation efforts.